mateowoetam/configuration.nix/README.md

 * Uses **systemd-boot**, disables GRUB.
 * AMD-optimized kernel params, EFI, ACPI tweaks.
 * Manages boot generations and boot-time flags.
-* Secureboot enabled through `lanzaboote`. to get the keys use `sbctl create-keys`, you can geat the package through nix shell or in your config beforehand.
+* Secureboot enabled through `lanzaboote`. to get the keys use `sbctl create-keys` with superuser, you can geat the package through nix shell or in your config beforehand.
 * I have **LUKS** commented out because it's not on all my devices.

 ### Networking & VPN